tinghui8576/GVirtuS/STATUS.md

 | `curandGeneratePoisson`                   | ✅          | ✅      | ✅      |            *             |
 | `curandDestroyGenerator`                  | ✅          | ✅      | ✅      |                          |

-*This function can generate numbers using either a CPU or a GPU generator, created using `curandCreateGenerator` and `curandCreateGeneratorHost`, respectively. **Both CPU and GPU are tested and working**.
+*This function can generate numbers using either a CPU or a GPU generator, created using `curandCreateGenerator` or `curandCreateGeneratorHost`, respectively. **Both CPU and GPU generations are tested and working**.

 # cuFFT